Employer Insights

 Employees may use paid accruals during OFLA leaveThis includes accrued paid sick time, personal days, vacation, or other types of time off in lieu of vacation for OFLA leave.
 When that happens, the paid leave is protected under OFLA leave and counted as a protected leave entitlement.

 An employer may also require employees to use accrued paid time off for OFLA leave.
-They may also determine the order in which paid time off must be used (as long as this is defined in the employer policy / employee handbook).
+Employers may also determine the order in which paid time off must be used (as long as this is defined in the employer policy / employee handbook).

 Employees cannot go on and off unpaid leave status unless on short-term disability benefits via insurance.